-6.4.3 Alternative Modification Waterfall
+6.4.3.1 HAMP Tier 1 Alternative Modification Waterfall

-Under the alternative modification waterfall, servicers use principal reduction between Step 1 - Capitalization and Step 2 - Interest Rate Reduction of the standard modification waterfall.
-After the servicer has performed Step 1 - Capitalization, the servicer will perform the alternative modification waterfall as follows:
+Under the HAMP Tier 1 alternative modification waterfall, servicers use principal reduction between Step 1 - Capitalization and Step 2 - Interest Rate Reduction of the HAMP Tier 1 standard modification waterfall.
+After the servicer has performed Step 1 - Capitalization, the servicer will perform the HAMP Tier 1 alternative modification waterfall as follows:

-- Reduce the UPB by an amount necessary to achieve either the target monthly mortgage payment ratio or a mark-to-market LTV ratio equal to 115 percent, whichever is reached first. - If the UPB is reduced to create a mark-to-market LTV ratio of 115 percent and the target monthly mortgage payment ratio has not been achieved (based on a fully amortizing principal and interest payment over the remainder of the current loan term and using the current mortgage interest rate), continue with the standard modification waterfall steps of interest rate reduction, term extension and principal forbearance, each as necessary, until the target monthly mortgage payment ratio is achieved.
+- Reduce the UPB by an amount necessary to achieve either (i) the target monthly mortgage payment ratio or (ii)(a) a mark-to-market LTV ratio equal to 115 percent or (b) if applicable, the mark-to-market LTV ratio described in the servicer's PRA Policy, whichever is reached first. - If the UPB is reduced to create a mark-to-market LTV ratio of 115 percent (or, if applicable, the mark-to-market LTV ratio described in the servicer's PRA Policy) and the target monthly mortgage payment ratio has not been achieved (based on a fully amortizing principal and interest payment over the remainder of the current loan term and using the current mortgage interest rate), continue with the HAMP Tier 1 standard modification waterfall steps of interest rate reduction, term extension and principal forbearance, each as necessary, until the target monthly mortgage payment ratio is achieved.